-Travel is required to attend any publicly noticed in-person meeting of the Teachers' Retirement System Board of Trustees.
-Public notice of a Board meeting serves as automatic prior approval of any Trustee or staff travel necessary to attend the meeting.
+Travel is required to attend any publicly noticed in-person meeting of the Teachers' Retirement System Board of Trustees and any in-person committee meeting.
+Public notice of a Board meeting or the scheduling of in-person committee meeting serves as automatic prior approval of any Trustee or staff travel necessary to attend the meeting.